Ratio of Debt to Income

-For the most part, underwriting for conventional mortgage loans requires a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.
+Usually, conventional mortgage loans need a qualifying ratio of 28/36.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.

-The first number is how much (by percent) of your gross monthly income that can go toward housing.
+The first number is the percentage of your gross monthly income that can be spent on housing.
 This ratio is figured on your total payment, including homeowners' insurance, homeowners' dues, Private Mortgage Insurance - everything.

-The second number in the ratio is what percent of your gross income every month that should be spent on housing expenses and recurring debt together.
-For purposes of this ratio, debt includes credit card payments, vehicle payments, child support, etcetera.
+The second number in the ratio is what percent of your gross income every month that can be applied to housing expenses and recurring debt together.
+Recurring debt includes payments on credit cards, auto payments, child support, and the like.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, we offer a Mortgage Loan Qualifying Calculator.
+If you'd like to calculate pre-qualification numbers on your own income and expenses, we offer a Mortgage Loan Pre-Qualifying Calculator.

-Remember these ratios are just guidelines.
-We will be happy to go over pre-qualification to help you figure out how much you can afford.
+Remember these are just guidelines.
+We'd be happy to pre-qualify you to help you determine how large a mortgage you can afford.